What is Policy?

 It’s important to be aware of policies at the school, local, and national levels.
 Policies should influence and drive the initiatives and programming set by schools.

-If you have any questions about the WSCC model and how it is used to inform programming at Children’s Hospital of Wisconsin, please contact email@example.com.
+If you have any questions about the WSCC model and how it is used to inform programming at Children’s Wisconsin, please contact email@example.com.